Kentaro Miura

 Johns Hopkins University Applied Physics Laboratory (APL), Laurel, MD

-Led and supervised teams of ~15 analysts across four successful wind tunnel test campaigns.
+Supervised teams of ~15 analysts across four wind tunnel test campaigns, ensuring successful execution and delivering high-quality data and analysis to customers.

 Developed a MATLAB software package to automate data processing and reporting, enabling informed on-the-fly test matrix adjustments and monitoring of test progression and rotor health.

-Primary technical interface to NASA and external partners; translated test data into actionable recommendations to guide test execution decisions.
+Served as the primary data analysis interface to NASA and external partners, translating test data into actionable recommendations to guide test execution decisions.

 Army Research Laboratory (ARL), Aberdeen Proving Ground, MD